Sustainability

 Water

 As part of the Singapore Green Plan 2030, water sustainability is essential for meeting the nation’s water needs while addressing broader environmental and societal goals.
-Innovative solutions for water production, treatment and recycling are pivotal in boosting water efficiency and reducing reliance on external sources.
+Innovative solutions for water production, treatment and recycling, are pivotal in boosting water efficiency and reducing reliance on external sources.
 Additionally, smart water management systems and water pollution control technologies, including real-time water quality monitoring and pollution mitigation systems, help safeguard vital water resources.
-Optimised plant operations, combined with these innovations, empower enterprises to contribute to Singapore’s vision of water security and promote sustainable practices that align with national goals for resilience and environmental stewardship.
+Optimised plant operations, combined with these innovations, empower enterprises to contribute to Singapore’s vision of water security and promote sustainable water management practices that align with national goals for resilience and environmental stewardship.

 Low Temperature Membrane-Pervaporation System for High Value Product Concentration